 So what does it take to start crafting a compelling business story?

-With a little help from Justine Clay, Speaker & Business Coach for Creative Entrepreneurs and Freelancers and ICC Culinary Entrepreneurship instructor, you’ll develop your story and be ready to pitch your food business idea at the end of our 6-week Culinary Entrepreneurship program.
+With a little help from Justine Clay, Speaker & Business Coach for Creative Entrepreneurs and Freelancers and ICC Food Business Fundamentals instructor, you’ll develop your story and be ready to pitch your food business idea at the end of our 6-week Food Business Fundamentals program.
 If you missed enrolling in our January session, you still have the chance to start thinking about your concept and how to tell your story before our next session in September.
 Check out these three steps to help you tell your story and beginning your journey to launching your business!

 Establish Yourself as a Likeable Hero